-As of December 31, 2010 the Trust has liabilities in excess of assets totaling \$20,973,360.
-However, management believes that the Trust has sufficient cash flow to manage and pay claims as submitted.
+As of December 31, 2011, the Trust has liabilities in excess of assets totaling \$21,890,951.
 The Trust's management will closely monitor the claims run off process including the cash flow necessary to meet its obligations.
-The Trust's management believes that it has sufficient resources to meet its obligations for at least the next year.
-If it determines the cash flow is not adequate to meet its current obligations the Trust will work with the Workers Compensation Board to determine the best course of action to remedy the situation.
+The Trust's management has represented to the Board of Trustees that the Trust has sufficient resources to meet its obligations for at least the next year.
+If it determines the cash flow is not adequate to meet its current obligations, then the Trust will work with the Workers Compensation Board to determine the best course of action to remedy the situation.